EnwardZuLiu/java9-tutorial/README.md

 Stream.iterate(1, n -> n <= 10, n -> n + 1).forEach(System.out::print); // 1 2 3 4 5 6 7 8 9 10
 ```

+A final note about this new methods is that you probably don't want to mix `takeWhile` and `dropWhile` with parallel streams, at least if you are trying to work with the longest prefix, because depending on how the instructions are executed you will end up with different results.

 ## New HTTP API with HTTP/2 support

 Java 9 comes with a new HTTP client that supports HTTP/2 and Async request.
 It still supports HTTP 1.1 and the API is almost protocol agnostic.
 So before you continue if you have no clue what HTTP/2 does you can look it up or see [this video] (https://www.youtube.com/watch?v=QpLtBftqM04) which also talks a bit about Java.

-In order to use the client you will need to use the module `java.httpclient`.
 Let's start with the basics, do gets and posts.

 ```java
 import static java.net.http.HttpResponse.asString;